 Virtues are good habits, acquired through practice and effort.
 Kingswood’s virtue based Character Education program teaches students to develop virtue by:

 - learning the virtue

 - giving them opportunities to practice the virtue

-- Each grade has a pertinent sub-virtue that is age appropriate on which they focus
+> Each grade has a pertinent, age appropriate sub-virtue on which it focuses

-- We believe that “catching” a student doing good is a positive and attractive way to encourage virtuous behavior.
-When an adult or a fellow student notices a student living one of the virtues, they can write on a leaf how that person lived the virtue.
+We believe that “catching” a student doing good deeds is a positive and attractive way to encourage virtuous behavior.
+When an adult or a fellow student notices a student living one of the virtues, he or she may write on a leaf how that person lived the virtue.
 All the virtue leaves are put on the virtue tree and we watch how the tree and our students grow.

-- At the end of each trimester, when the report cards are distributed, the principal will present a Virtue Achievement Award to those students who have achieved 3 or less check marks on their report card in the Character Development columns.
-This award will be the culmination of positive affirmations the student has earned for the trimester.
+At the end of each trimester, when the report cards are distributed, the Principal presents a Virtue Achievement Award to those students who have achieved 3 or fewer check marks on their report card in the Character Development columns.
+This award is the culmination of positive affirmations the students have earned for the trimester.